robsonfagundes/basic-python-course/ClassOne.md

 The PyCharm have two versions:
 - **Community**: Lightweight IDE for Python & scientific development
-- **Professional**: Full-featured IDE for Python & Web development That is, free version and pay version.
-More
+- **Professional**: Full-featured IDE for Python & Web development

+That is, free version and pay version.
+More in... [https://www.jetbrains.com/pycharm/download/](https://www.jetbrains.com/pycharm/download/)

 Now if you prefer an text editor, do you can use someone of your preference as:
 - [Sublime](https://www.sublimetext.com)